War in Abkhazia (1992–1993): Ceasefire and Fall of Gagra

 On 3 September 1992, a ceasefire was negotiated in Moscow.
 According to the agreement, Georgian forces were obliged to withdraw from Gagra district.
 The Georgian side carried out the implementation of the agreement and left its positions.
 As a result, the local Georgian population of Gagra remained defenseless.
 The ceasefire was soon violated by the Abkhaz side.
-Thousands of volunteer paramilitaries, mainly Chechens and Cossacks from the militarized Confederation of Mountain Peoples of the Caucasus (CMPC) and the Abkhaz military, equipped with T-72 tanks, BM-21 Grad rocket launchers, Sukhoi Su-25 attack planes, and helicopters.
+Thousands of volunteer paramilitaries, mainly Chechens and Cossacks from the militarized Confederation of Mountain Peoples of the Caucasus (CMPC) and the Abkhaz military, equipped with T-72 tanks, BM-21 Grad rocket launchers, Sukhoi Su-25 attack planes, and helicopters, launched a major offensive.
 Georgia accused Russia of supplying this equipment, as it had not been previously used by the Abkhaz.
 Abkhaz and CMPC forces attacked the town of Gagra on 1 October.
 The small Georgian force remaining in the town briefly defended Gagra before retreating, then regrouped and recaptured the town.
 The Abkhaz and CMPC forces reconsolidated and launched another attack, capturing Gagra on 2 October.
 The Russian navy began to blockade the seaport near Gagra.
 The naval vessels: "SKP-Bezukoriznenniy", "KIL-25", "BTH-38", "BM-66", "Golovin", "Landing 345", "Aviation 529" ("SU-25", "SU-27"), "MI- and Anti-Aircraft 643".
 Regiments were commanded by the first deputy Minister of Defense of the Russian Federation, G. Kolesnikov, took part in the occupation of Gagra.
 The Russian tanker "Don" delivered 420 tons of fuel to Separatist-held Gudauta.

 Thousands of Georgian soldiers and civilians fled north, entering Russia before being transported to Georgia proper.
-With the Abkhaz conquest of Gagra, those who remained were forcibly expelled, and a total of 429 were killed.
-One Georgian woman recalled watching her husband being tortured and buried alive: